IMF money to arrive in Pakistan by August-end: Report | Business

 Likewise, the government also gave a commitment to ensure timely implementation of power tariff rebasing as already determined by the power regulator along with quarterly and monthly adjustments to rein in rising circular debt which the Fund estimated to have increased by Rs 850 billion last year ending June 30.
 The government has now notified a schedule for a gradual power tariff increase.

-The government has since also revised the development levy on petroleum products and fixed at the rate of Rs 20 on petrol and Rs10 per litre on high-speed diesel, light diesel and kerosene – the last prior action under the commitment.
+The government has since also revised the development levy on petroleum products and fixed at the rate of Rs 20 on petrol and Rs10 per liter on high-speed diesel, light diesel, and kerosene – the last prior action under the commitment.

 The original USD 6 billion worth of 39-month Extended Fund Facility (EFF) — agreed in 2019 provided to countries facing serious payment imbalances because of structural impediments or slow growth and an inherently weak balance-of-payments position — was to end in September this year, but only three tranches of about USD 3 billion could so far be disbursed as the programme suffered repeated breakdowns, according to Dawn.